PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 I don't seek to approve of his actions (they were abhorrent) but nor do I think that a mans actions necessarily disqualify his ideas from the potential of being insightful, worthy of thought and analysis - or even of being correct.

-## Is the manifesto worth reading?
+## Is the Unibomber manifesto worth reading?

 It's always best if one can make one's own mind up about something.
-The unique thing about this TV show was the possibility of going beyond the dramatisation (which certainly stood out as being overdone in many areas) and reading Kaczynski's manifesto firsthand.
+The unique thing about this TV show was the possibility of going beyond the dramatisation (which certainly stood out as being overdone in many areas) and reading Kaczynski's 'Industrial Society and Its Future' firsthand.

 To that end, you can find a copy of the manifesto in full at the link below: